To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 How do I sign up to Amazon Prime and is it worth it?

 To sign up, you’ll need to visit the Amazon Prime website, where you’ll be given two ways to subscribe.
 You can either pay for a rolling monthly subscription at £9 a month, or you can opt for a year’s membership upfront at a cost of £95, saving a total of £12.88 over 12 months.
-In both cases, if you aren’t currently a member, Amazon is running a 30-day free trial before your subscription starts.

-Included in your subscription are:
+Included in your Prime subscription:

 - Unlimited one-day and same-day delivery for eligible orders above £20 in the UK